mvihola/AdaptiveMCMC.jl/docs/src/rwm.md

 ```
 where $q$ corresponds to the distribution `s.q!` simulates from.
 The increment vector $U_k$ is stored to an internal `s.u` (which is used by some of the adaptive algorithms), and the proposal $Y_k$ is stored to `s.y`.

-The factor $C$ can be a scalar, which controls the increment scale, or a scalar times Cholesky factor, which controls the shape of the increment distribution.
+The factor $C$ in the update is not part of the `RWMState` structure, but supplied as a parameter to the function `draw!`.
+It can be a scalar, which controls the increment scale, or a scalar times Cholesky factor, which controls the shape of the increment distribution.

 ```@docs
 draw!